doggodgcodes/artistic-banana-2.0/README.md

 The original code is at [minechicken98/funny](https://github.com/minechicken98/funny)

-Most of the source coded was written by the computer but I wrote some code and tweaked things
+Most of the source code was written by the computer but I wrote some code and tweaked things

 # Improvements from the original
 - Colors